-PURPOSE AND SCOPE
+PURPOSE AND SCOPI

-Littletons Tennis Club strives to ensure that all children (anyone under 18) and adults at risk are safeguarded from abuse and have an enjoyable tennis experience.
+Rudgwick Tennis Club (the venue) strives to ensure that all children (anyone under 18) and adults at risk are safeguarded from abuse and have an enjoyable tennis experience.

-This document sets out how Littletons Tennis Club uses the internet and social media, and the procedures for doing so.
+This document sets out how the venue uses the internet and social media, and the procedures for doing so.
 It also outlines expectations for online behaviour and communication with children.